What is a Shared Society?

 What do we want to achieve?

-In times of increased conflict either within Israeli or within Palestinian society, the Hanns Seidel Foundation (HSF) believes in the importance of identity-building alongside with strengthening common interests such as social and political issues, as well as economic development.
-By creating a platform of shared interests, bridges of communication are built that enable a more constructive way to manage intra-societal conflicts.
+In times of increased conflict, either within Israeli or within Palestinian society, the Hanns Seidel Foundation (HSF) believes in the importance of identity-building, while also strengthening common interests, such as social and political issues, as well as economic development.
+By creating a platform of shared interests, bridges of communication are built which enable a more constructive way to manage intra-societal conflicts.

 How do we achieve our goal?

-In cooperation with local partner organizations, we organize and support workshops and projects, conferences and publications that promote a shared society both in Israel and in the Palestinian Territories.
+In cooperation with local partner organizations we organize and support workshops, projects, conferences and publications that promote a shared society both in Israel and in the Palestinian Territories.